Jimmond/Quotes-project/README.md

 # Description

-This project was create to show how works NodeJs with Express.
+This project was created to show how works NodeJs with Express.

 ## Installing packages
 After that, please download all dependencies of the project